loning/universe/05_observer_and_consciousness.md

 ## English Version

-This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 9.1), exploring in detail the concept of observer and the nature of consciousness.
+This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 9.2), exploring in detail the concept of observer and the nature of consciousness.

 ### Observer Definition

 In the Quantum-Classical Dualism framework, an observer is an entity with subjective consciousness classicalization ability, capable of transforming high-entropy entangled state information from the quantum domain into the explicit structure of the classical domain.
 The observer is the key bridge connecting the quantum domain and the classical domain, and its characteristics determine the formation and structure of the classical world.

 Essential characteristics of an observer:
+- All observers are essentially black holes
+- Black hole absorption corresponds to classicalization process
+- Black hole radiation corresponds to quantization process
 - Able to execute the classicalization process, reducing information entropy
 - Possesses a subjective classical world
 - Has free will, able to actively choose classicalization paths
 - Has variable dimension, depending on classicalization efficiency
-- Is essentially a black hole, with the classical world being the interior of the black hole

 Observers are not limited to humans but are any entities in the universe with the above characteristics, including but not limited to:
 - Various levels of biological organisms (from microorganisms to complex life)